 Does your dog go crazy for a banana?
 If so, it’s only a matter of time before they decide to eat the whole banana, including the peel.
+This leads to the question, can dogs eat banana peels?
 While peels aren’t toxic, they can cause other medical problems, including intestinal blockage.

-The actual fruit itself is not toxic to dogs, and actually has some health benefits for your pup if fed in moderation.
+The fruit itself is not toxic to dogs and actually has some health benefits for your pup if fed in moderation.
 This means they are a safe treat to enjoy, but the peels need to be excluded.

-If your pup manages to eat a whole banana while you aren’t looking, you’re probably wondering, ‘is it safe for a dog to eat banana peel?’
-In this article, we will discuss exactly what you need to do if your pup decided to consume the entire banana, including the peel.
+If your pup manages to eat a whole banana while you aren’t looking, you’re probably wondering, “Is it safe for a dog to eat banana peel?”
+We discuss exactly what you need to do if your pup decided to consume the entire banana, including the peel.

+Can dogs eat banana peels?
 Despite several theories about the potential benefits of banana peel, you should not feed banana peels to your dog.
-Some people suggest placing banana peel over a wart will cure it; others say that if you leave a peel on the floor, it will kill fleas.
-Note that neither of these involves feeding peels to your pup!
+Some people suggest that placing banana peel over a wart will cure it; others say that leaving a peel on the floor will kill fleas.
+Note that neither of these involves feeding peels to your pup.

 You should take extra care with small breeds and dogs that tend to gulp their food rather than chew it.
 These doggies can be more prone to blockages.
 Always peel a banana if you are going to offer some to your pup.